16 Oct Illustration Strategy: Process for Telling Unique Stories.

 I know.
 Disappointing.
 When you take a children’s book in your hands, you may imagine an artist painting all day in a creative studio.
 But there is much more behind it.

+An illustration is intentional and it should communicate a certain message and feelings.
 Since illustration serves a purpose, the illustrator’s job is to understand it and find a way to translate the visual into a message.

 1. What is it?